vguillaume8/java_data_structures/docs/structures/vectors/ArrayList.md

 Where `elements` is the internal array.

-### (The essence of)  inserting elements into an ArrayList
+### <a name="insert"></a> (The essence of)  inserting elements into an ArrayList

 Inserting an element is a little more difficult.
+First, we are going to explore the general idea of inserting an element into an array-list, and how it differs from any array.
+We will lay down some fundamental ideas, and then explore in greater detail how insertion into an array-list may be **implemented** when implementing an array-list data structure.

 Assume, we have an array-list `names` that looks as follows:

 ```